in this guide

 If you want to add a nominee, select Add a nominee.

-You can add an organisation as your nominee.
-Just fill out the Authorising a person or organisation to enquire or act on your behalf form.
+You can add an organisation as your nominee if you know the organisation’s Centrelink Reference Number.
+If you or the organisation do not know these details you can fill out the Authorising a person or organisation to enquire or act on your behalf form.

 If the person doesn't have or know their CRN, they can call us on the Online services support hotline.

-- Back, if you need to change any details
+- Previous, if you need to change any details

-- Cancel, if you no longer want to add a nominee or start again
+- Select Home if you no longer want to add a nominee or start again

 - Next, to continue.

-On the More Nominee details page, tell us the nominee’s:
+On the next screens you need to tell us the nominee’s:

 - relationship with you